solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ### Instructions

-Microsoft's [quickstart guide](https://docs.microsoft.com/azure/mysql/flexible-server/connect-php) performs standard CRUD operations against the MySQL instance from a console app.
+Microsoft's [Quickstart guide](https://docs.microsoft.com/azure/mysql/flexible-server/connect-php) performs standard CRUD operations against the MySQL instance from a console app.
 This document modifies the code segments from the guide to provide an encrypted connection to the Flexible Server instance.

 The first code snippet creates a table called `Products` with four columns, including a primary key.
 Adjust the `host`, `username` (most likely `sqlroot`), `password`, and `db_name` (most likely `newdatabase`) parameters to the values used during provisioning.
 Moreover, adjust the certificate path in the `mysqli_ssl_set()` method.